 Once selected, the tree should be shaken.
 Some retailers and farms offer mechanical shaking.
 If not available, vigorously shake the tree at home on a driveway or sidewalk.
 It is normal for trees to have dead needles on the inner branches.
 Use a Christmas tree bag to make moving easier and less messy.
 Bags can also serve as a tree skirt.

-Some people choose bald and burlap trees to plant after the holidays.
+Some people choose balled and burlapped (B&B) trees to plant after the holidays.
 To plant successfully:

 - Keep the tree outdoors and only bring it indoors for a few days.

 - The tree will be heavy and difficult to move.

 - Dig the planting hole before the ground freezes.